vinayrp1/DataStructures/trie/README.md

 	- if present, it will traverse based on the char in the string
 	- else, node is created

-- display() invoked recursive function printer() which takes tillNow as invariant.
+- display() invokes recursive function printer() which takes tillNow as invariant.
 A particlar node is considered as end of the string if its value is not 0.